 - Verify identities with multi-factor authentication.
 Further, secure your IT infrastructure with additional verification that a user is who he or she claims to be.
 MFA hardens the authorization process with secure identity access management.

 - Eliminate privileged accounts and local admin rights from endpoints.
 With ransomware and malware a constant threat, users with elevated privileges or admin accounts on their endpoints expose your network to serious risk.
 Drastically reduce the attack surface in one step by eliminating privilege elevation on workstations and other key endpoints.

 - Grant independence to employees without admin privileges.
 Enable users to safely perform software installations, update applications and even reset their Active Directory password autonomously without putting security at risk.

-With digital transformation in full swing for companies across the globe, the challenge of expanding access to IT resources is in direct conflict with the need to lock down and secure infrastructures from cyber threat.
-Reducing the attack surface is critical to cybersecurity success, while facilitating access is key to business success with remote workers, external contractors, and a dispersed workforce.
+With digital transformation in full swing for companies across the globe, the challenge of expanding access to IT resources is in direct conflict with the need to lock down and secure infrastructures from cyber threats.
+Reducing the attack surface is critical to cybersecurity success while facilitating access is key to business success with remote workers, external contractors, and a dispersed workforce.